nodemailer/nodemailer/README.md

 See [examples/example.js](https://github.com/andris9/Nodemailer/blob/master/examples/example.js) for a complete example.

-SMTP Setup
+Transfer method setup
 ----------

-Before sending any e-mails you need to set up SMTP server parameters.
+Before sending any e-mails you need to set up a transfer method for delivering the messages.

+To do this you need to define a properties object for a specific transfer method.
+Setup only one of these methods since only the first one defined will be used.

+### SMTP

+Use SMTP as the transfer method with the following setup

     nodemailer.SMTP = {
         host: 'smtp.example.com', // required